-Ref Title Respondent's Initials Organisation Question Comments Officer Response land north of Coventry Road, Bulkington, which forms part of allocation HSG8: West of Bulkington.
-Considering reviewing the delivery of allocations only two years after the Plan has been adopted is premature.
+Ref Title Respondent's Initials Organisation Question Comments Officer Response 11 Considering reviewing the delivery of allocations only two years after the Plan has been adopted is premature.
 Given the process of the Concept Plan (for HSG8) was not adopted until July 2020 created an inability for developers to submit planning applications until last year.
 It is considered that a review of the appropriateness of the housing allocations would be unjustified, as there are not notable or unjustified delays with the progression of sites.
-16 The Coal Authority 11 Option 2 - refer to comments for Q7.
-No specific comments to make on the questions asked but consider that the potential risks posed to development proposals by past coal mining activity, including land instability and public safety issues, should be addressed as part of the Borough Plan review.
+Option 2 - refer to comments for Q7.
+Comments noted.
+16 The Coal Authority No specific comments to make on the questions asked but consider that the potential risks posed to development proposals by past coal mining activity, including land instability and public safety issues, should be addressed as part of the Borough Plan review.
 Recommend the inclusion, in any new Local Plan, of a policy to address issues of ground instability and should direct applicants to the information required to support any planning application.
-Comments noted.
 The Council will continue to work with The Coal Authority at the next stage of the Borough Plan review to ensure the comments provided are carried forward to Regulation 19.
 17 Coventry City Council The majority of matters relate to local choices to be made by NBBC.
 CCC wish to stress the importance of effective joint working, especially around the shared borders.
 Expect to engage in detail prior to the next formal stage of consultation.
 CCC is disappointed to see that NBBC will be withdrawing from the current Memorandum of Understanding and based on available evidence this is considered premature and without a basis in evidence.
 Recommend plan period aligns with the HEDNA (up to 2043).
 Comments noted.
 The Council in preparing the Borough Plan review has a legal duty to co-operate with neighbouring authorities to address cross-boundary issues, including Coventry's potential unmet housing need.
 18 Miss КС Ash Green Residents 1 The plan has been going on too long and was passed in 2018/19.
 This review seeks to update and review the plan adopted in 2019.
 The review of the local plan is a long process which requires reviewing evidence bases and several Regulation stages and so The Council has begun preparing the next local plan even though the current plan was adopted in 2019.
 2 Housing figures have been overestimated and need reassessing.
 The sites allocated and housing figures in the extant Borough Plan reflect the requirements set out within this document at that time.
 As part of the review of the Borough Plan requirements will be reassessed.
 4 Option 1 - more focus away from M6 J3 which is already gridlocked.
 Option preference noted and comments regarding the M6 J3 capacity will be considered at the next stage of the plan review.
 5 Considers new employment areas should be away from M6.
 Preference noted.
-1 6 It depends if the previous industrial uses have left contaminated land/toxic materials.
+6 It depends if the previous industrial uses have left contaminated land/toxic materials.
 Any land previously used for industrial uses will have to undertake ground studies to establish the extent of any land contamination.
-It toxic materials are found then they would either need to be remediated prior to any future development or the potential land uses of that area would be restricted to ensure the safety of any future occupier.
+If toxic materials are found then they would either need to be remediated prior to any future development or the potential land uses of that area would be restricted to ensure the safety of any future occupier.
+7 Excess of housing not needed.
+As part of the review of the Borough Plan requirements for future housing will be reassessed.